NielXander25/Flash-Narrative-Frontend./README.md

 This combination gives us the velocity of a component library with **zero vendor lock-in** — every UI primitive is editable source code in our repo.

-### TanStack Start (over Next.js)
-- File-based routing **with end-to-end type safety** for params, search-params, and loaders (Next.js does not type these).
-- Built-in **server functions** that work on Cloudflare Workers (edge), not just Node.
-- Integrated TanStack Query / Router context for SSR-safe data fetching.
-- The Lovable platform deploys this stack natively — switching to Next.js would require a different host and break SSR.

 ### TanStack Query
 Server state ≠ client state.
 Query gives us caching, refetching, optimistic updates, and request deduplication out of the box, instead of hand-rolling `useEffect` + `useState` for every API call.